Fran-chess/fran-chess/README.md

 ## About Me

-Proficient front-end developer with a professional and collaborative approach to work.
+Front-end developer with a professional and collaborative approach to work.
 Experienced in utilizing technologies such as React.js, Vite.js, and Tailwind CSS to create engaging and interactive web applications.
 Skilled in crafting responsive and user-friendly interfaces while adhering to industry best practices.

 ---